edgedb/edgedb/docs/stdlib/numbers.rst

     :index: numeric float

-    Represents any number of arbitrary precision.
+    Any number of arbitrary precision.

     Our philosophy is that use of :eql:type:`decimal` should always be an explicit opt-in and should never be implicit.
 Once used, these values